wp-plugins/category-featured-images/readme.txt

 License: GPL3
 License URI: http://www.gnu.org/licenses/gpl-3.0.txt

-It allows to set featured images for categories.
+Set a featured image for categories.

 == Description ==

-This plugin allows to set featured images for categories in edit category page.
+This plugin allows to set a featured image for each category.

-Posts without a featured image will show the category's image.
+Posts without a featured image will show the category's image as featured image.

 == Installation ==